 Here are some factors that a judge may consider when deciding whether a debt collector “repeatedly and continuously” called to harass you:

-- Calls after receiving your cease and desist request
+- Calls after receiving a cease and desist request

 - Calls after learning you have an attorney